“Chronic tonic” (Alternative medicine dangers for the chronically ill)

 One reason is because there are so many forms of it and they just keep coming.
 We seldom hear of new crypto critters to chase; ghosts are usually haunting the 17th Century castle in which they dwelt; aliens seem to have deemed return trips too risky since Roswell; and a couple of thorough posts on geocentrists suffice since they are not exactly churning out a redwood’s worth of peer-reviewed papers in scientific journals that need to be perused and refuted.

-But alt-med has always flourished because people get sick and people have to see their loved ones suffer.
+But alt-med has always flourished because people get sick and people hate to see their loved ones suffer.
 They want to feel that they are doing something about it and are making a difference so they are vulnerable to being preyed upon.

 This can afflict persons of all classifications.
 Those with little formal education and money can embrace a witch doctor or voodoo, while the affluent are all about Goop and detox cleanses.

-Consider two persons, 50 percent of whom are still on Facebook Friends list.
+Consider two persons, 50 percent of whom are still on my Facebook Friends list.
 One has little understanding of science and is something of a dullard in general.
 He embraces Yongevity scams, the naturalistic fallacy, and seems to be a nascent anti-vaxxer.
 The other works as a medical doctor.